PhenixCollaboration/web/_results/hepdata.md

 If you have any comments or suggestions regarding the keywords please contact the
 {% include navigation/pagelink.md folder=site.about name='dap_contact' tag='DAP Team' %}.

-##### The Procedure
+##### Outline of the submission process
 Each collaboration using the HEPData portal has a
 {% include navigation/findlink.md name='hepdata_coordinators' tag='coordinator' %}
-registered on that Web resource, and that person is reponsible for managing the submission workflow, making corrections, communicating with reviewers etc. At the time of writing, PHENIX has delegated this responsibility to M.Potekhin (potekhin_at_bnl_dot_gov).
+registered on that Web resource.
+That person is reponsible for managing the submission workflow, such as initiating the submission and communicating with PPG and IRC, as well as handling exceptional situations such as modifications to the published HEPData entries.
+At the time of writing, PHENIX has delegated this responsibility to M.Potekhin (potekhin_at_bnl_dot_gov).
 It is assumed that the PPG members responsible for the HEPData submission have GitHub accounts since the workflow involves a dedicated section of the
 {% include navigation/findlink.md name='hepdata_github' tag='official PHENIX repository' %}.
-**The procedure of publishing materials on HEPData does include a few steps but still is fairly straighforward.**
+The procedure of publishing materials on HEPData includes a few principal components:
-It relies on
-1. having properly formatted data
+1. Having properly formatted data
-2. designating a reviewer - member of the IRC
-3. making use of GitHub to keep and manage the material and make corrections if necessary
+2. Making use of GitHub to keep, share and manage prepared materials (e.g. to make corrections if necessary)
+3. Designating an uploader - member of the PPG.
+This person will perform the file upload.
+4. Designating a reviewer - member of the IRC.
+This person will review each data item within the submission and will either approve them, or request corrections.

+Reviewing a submission package involves communication between the reviewer and the uploader (for example, a request to fix some erroneous data or a typo).
+This is done optimally by using a messaging system built into the HEPData portal and accessible directly from the submission page.
+For this reason, it is expected that both the uploader and the reviewer have regular accounts on the HEPData portal.
+If this is not already the case, getting registered is very much straightforward.
+The e-mail addresses used for registration need to be communicated to the PHENIX HEPData coordinator (see above) to properly initiate the submission process.
+Optionally, this information may be included as '#' comments into the *submission.yaml* file.

-Here are the details of the procedure:
+##### Details of the Procedure
-* The IRC is responsible for QA of the data.
-The IRC selects one of its members as the official reviewer of the data uploaded to the HEPData portal who checks the data and gives their final approval before data goes live.  **Important: the reviewer needs to create a regular account on the HEPData portal with their regular e-mail address so that notifications be can properly forwarded.** Getting registered as a user is very much straightforward.
+* The uploader (PPG member) and the reviewer (IRC member) are designated by mutual agreement
-* The submission package for a given publication is prepared by the working group in the form of properly formatted YAML (and optional PNG) files.
+* The submission package for a given publication is prepared by the PPG in the form of properly formatted YAML (and optional PNG) files.
 The HEPData portal provides adequate documentation on this and other subjects.
-* There is a mandatory *submission.yaml* file describing the package.
-It is strongly recommended that the comments included in this file *(lines starting with '#')* include the **Inspire ID** of the publication, the **internal PPG ID** and the name and e-mail address of the designated IRC member for final approval.
-This is not to be confused with the *"comments"* tag which traditionally contains the abstract of the publication as it was published.
+Note that there is a mandatory *submission.yaml* file describing the package.
+It is recommended that the comments included in this file *(lines starting with '#')* include
+   * The **InspireHEP ID** of the publication
+   * The **internal PPG ID**
+   * The names and e-mail addresses of the uploader (PPG side) and the reviewer (IRC side)
-* Validation step:
+* Next, the validation step:
    * Optional: please see **Appendix A** for a simple way to confirm basic validity of the format of your submission.
    * Strongly recommended: use the **sandbox** feature on the HEPData Portal (see **Appendix B**).
 Since HEPData pages are content-rich it is easy to overlook errors both in typesetting and in consistency of the numerical data.
-Using the sandbox and carefully examining the rendered page is extremely helpful in reducing errors which may result in having to resubmit the whole package.
+Uploading to the sandbox and carefully examining the rendered page is extremely helpful!
 * After validation, the submission package (i.e. a collection of files created for HEPData) is added to a specific folder of the PHENIX repository on GitHub (please see **Appendix C** below).
-If you created **".gz" or a ".tar" files** for testing purposes, please make sure these are not checked into the git repository, it is not necessary and may create ambiguity regarding the primary source of the data.
-Just remove such files when you are ready to commit to the repo and only keep YAML and optional image files.
-* Once notified, **the DAP team will upload the package to HEPData** and perform basic checks.
-* If all looks good, the designated IRC member will be notified that they need to review the uploaded data.
-This is done via a Web link.
-* *Each table or plot is approved separately by the designated IRC member.* If errors are found, corrections should be made and checked into the repository (Appendix C), and a pull request created, effectively repeating the cycle.
-The PHENIX HEPData coordinator will then update the material on the site and notify the reviewer.
+To avoid ambiguity, please **do not add to the repository any ".gz" or a ".tar" files you may have created.**
+* At this point the {% include navigation/pagelink.md folder=site.about name='dap_contact' tag='DAP Team' %}
+is notified and a placeholder on the HEPData portal is created which is based on the InspireHEP ID.
+This results in a link available to both the uploader and the reviewer.
+* The uploader uploads the package (as a .tar or '.gz' file).
+At this point, a complete rendered page becomes available at the link provided, but it's not public.
+* The reviewer is notified and proceeds to examine the content of the page for the particular submission.
+Each table or plot must be approved or commmented on separately.
+Approved items will be highlighted in green.
+If errors are found, comments should be entered by the reviewer into the panel on the right-hand side of the page and the uploader gets individual notifications via e-mail, for each flagged item.
+If necessary, corrections should be made by the uploader, the submission package re-uploaded, and the GitHub folder updated.
-* After each item in the submission is approved the PHENIX HEPData coordinator will finalize the submission.
-At this point, it becomes globally visible on the HEPData portal and the process is complete.
+* When this process is completed (potentially after a few iterations) and there are no further comments, the PHENIX HEPData coordinator will declare the submission final.
+At this point, it becomes globally visible on the HEPData portal.
+Congratulations!

 Please contact the {% include navigation/pagelink.md folder=site.about name='dap_contact' tag='DAP Team' %} for
 more information.